wagtail/wagtail-localize/docs/tutorial/3-content.md

     original, so you can still use the language switcher at the top of the page to find the original page and other translations.

-    You can restart translation mode later by clicking "Restart Translation" in the action menu.
+    You can restart translation mode later by clicking "Start Synced translation" in the action menu.
 This will override any changes made while translation mode was stopped.

     While translation mode is stopped, editors will need to synchronise any content updates from the source manually.